mgualdron/ncount/README.md

 More than one FILE can be specified.

-  -d, --delimiter=DELIM  the delimiting character for the input FILE(s) -c, --field-count=FC   the field count to use while processing -h, --help             This help
+  -d, --delimiter=DELIM  the delimiting character for the input FILE(s) -c, --field-count=FC   the field count to use while processing (required) -l, --add-line         include the line number in the output -C, --add-count        include the field count in the output -h, --help             This help
 ```